-Apply to Host an IBM Health Corps Team
+Apply to Receive an IBM Health Corps Grant

 IBM Health Corps is a pro bono service engagement provided to public, social and civil sector organizations to help address health disparities.
-Health Corps is a select group of top performing, cross-disciplinary IBMers that offer their expertise in healthcare consulting, data analytics, cognitive computing and more to help organizations improve health access, services, and outcomes.
+Health Corps is a select group of top performing, cross-disciplinary IBMers that offer their expertise in health, data analytics, design, and technology to help organizations improve health access, services, and outcomes.
 Teams are deployed to the organization to spend three weeks on site.
 An IBM Health Corps engagement is provided at no cost to the organization, and is valued at $500,000.